How to Fix “Error Code: 0x800c0005” on OneDrive?

 net stop cryptsvc

-Note: These commands will effectively stop the BITS service, the Windows Update service, and the Cryptographic service.
+Note: These stop the BITS, Windows Update, and Cryptographic services.

 Ren %systemroot%\SoftwareDistribution SoftwareDistribution.bak